Dernière mise à jour : 8 juil. 2021

-It will be a question here of deepening the consequences of the paranoia on the protective parent of the child, the risks incurred by the latter and the child himself, in particular, in case of disagreement on the guarding of the child.
+It will be a question here of deepening the consequences of paranoia on the protective parent of the child, the risks incurred by the latter and the children themself, in particular, in case of disagreement on the guarding of the child.

 Cases of separation/divorce: high risk